Benjamin Petit: Twin Lakes mission

-In October 1837 Bishop Bruté sent the newly ordained priest to the Catholic mission at Twin Lakes, Indiana, as a replacement for Father Louis Deseille, who died on September 26, 1837, while serving as a missionary among the Potawatomi in northern Indiana.
-Father Petit arrived at the mission on November 3, 1837.
-He mastered all three languages he needed to use: his native French, the English spoken by the Americans and the language of the Potawatomi.
+In October 1837 Bishop Bruté sent the newly ordained priest to the St. Mary of the Lake Mission in South Bend, Indiana, as a replacement for Father Louis Deseille, who died from an illness on September 26, 1837, after having walked several miles from Pokagon's village in Michigan back to South Bend.
+The St. Mary of the Lake Mission, which later became the University of Notre Dame, served as the central base for Father Petit's visits to the other missions and Catholic homes.
+He took up primary residence there in a log chapel built by Father Stephen Badin.
+Father Petit first visited the Twin Lakes mission on November 3, 1837 He mastered all three languages he needed to use: his native French, the English spoken by the Americans and the language of the Potawatomi.
 He said Mass, taught catechism, and blessed the graves of the dead.

 He became known among the Potawatomi as "Chichipe Outipe."
 Petit also referred to the mission at Twin Lakes as "Chichipe Outipe".
 This has previously been mistranslated as meaning "Little Duck". with Chichipe correlating with the Potawatomi word for duck, "shishibé."
 Recently, however, it has been discovered that "outipe" most likely correlates with the Potawatomi word, "wtapik," meaning "forehead."
 Thus, what Petit wrote in his letters as "Chichipe Outipe," is his French spelling of the phrase, "shishibé wtapik," meaning "duck's head."
 This discovery is corroborated by Petit, who translates the phrase himself in several instances that had previously gone unnoticed by scholars.